 For the Year Ended

-End Markets (1) January 3, 2022 December 28, 2020 December 30, 2019
+End Markets (1) January 2, 2023 January 3, 2022 December 28, 2020

-Aerospace and Defense 33 % 36 % 33 %
+Aerospace and Defense 35 % 33 % 36 %

-Automotive 18 15 19
+Automotive 17 18 15

-Data Center Computing (2) 14 12 11
+Data Center Computing (2) 15 14 12

-Medical/Industrial/Instrumentation 19 18 17
+Medical/Industrial/Instrumentation 20 19 18

-Networking/Communications 15 18 18
+Networking 13 15 18

-Other (3) 1 1 2
+Other (3) 1 1

 Total 100 % 100 % 100 %

-- (1) Sales to EMS companies are classified by the end markets of their OEM customers. - (2) Beginning in the first quarter of 2021, the Computing/Storage/Peripherals end market was renamed to Data Center Computing to better reflect the customer mix and growth prospects.
-There was no change to the customers included in this end market. - (3) Other end market reflects direct sales to EMS and distributor customers.
+Sales to EMS companies are classified by the end markets of their OEM customers.

+Beginning in the first quarter of 2021, the Computing/Storage/Peripherals end market was renamed to Data Center Computing to better reflect the customer mix and growth prospects.
+There was no change to the customers included in this end market.

+(3) Other end market reflects direct sales to EMS and distributor customers.

-We derive revenues primarily from the sale of PCBs, custom electronic assemblies using customer-supplied engineering and design plans as well as our long-term contracts related to the design and manufacture of RF and microwave components, assemblies and subsystems.
+We derive revenues primarily from the sale of PCBs, engineered systems using customer-supplied engineering and design plans as well as our long-term contracts related to the design and manufacture of highly sophisticated intelligence, surveillance and communications solutions, RF and microwave/microelectronics components, assemblies, and subsystems.
 Orders for products generally correspond to the production schedules of our customers and are supported with firm purchase orders.
-Our customers have continuous control of the work in progress and finished goods throughout the PCB and custom electronic assemblies manufacturing process, as these are built to customer specifications with no alternative use, and there is an enforceable right of payment for work performed to date.
+Our customers have continuous control of the work in progress and finished goods throughout the PCB and engineered systems manufacturing process, as these are built to customer specifications with no alternative use, and there is an enforceable right of payment for work performed to date.
 As a result, we recognize revenue progressively over time based on the extent of progress towards completion of the performance obligation.
 We recognize revenue based on a cost method as it best depicts the transfer of control to the customer which takes place as we incur costs.
 Revenues are recorded proportionally as costs are incurred.

-We also manufacture certain components, assemblies, and subsystems which service our RF and Specialty Components (RF&S Components) customers.
+We also manufacture certain components, assemblies, subsystems, and completed systems which service our RF and Specialty Components (RF&S Components) customers and certain aerospace and defense customers.
 We recognize revenue at a point in time upon transfer of control of the products to our customer.
 Point in time recognition was determined as our customers do not simultaneously receive or consume the benefits provided by our performance and the asset being manufactured has alternative uses to us.

 Net sales consist of gross sales less an allowance for returns, which typically have been approximately 2% of gross sales.
-We provide our customers a limited right of return for defective PCBs including components, subsystems and assemblies.
+We provide our customers a limited right of return for defective PCBs including components, subsystems, and assemblies.
 We record an estimate for sales returns and allowances at the time of sale based on historical results and anticipated returns.

 Cost of goods sold consists of materials, labor, outside services, and overhead expenses incurred in the manufacture and testing of our products.
 Shipping and handling fees and related freight costs and supplies associated with shipping products are also included as a component of cost of goods sold.
-Many factors affect our gross margin, including capacity utilization, product mix, production volume, and yield.
-While we have entered into supply assurance agreements with some of our key suppliers to maintain the continuity of supply of some of the key materials we use, we generally do not participate in any significant long-term contracts with suppliers, and we believe there are a number of potential suppliers for most of the raw materials we use.
+Many factors affect our gross margin, including capacity utilization, product mix, production volume, supply chain issues, and yield.